jed/building-brooklynjs/README.md

 Within two months, ScriptEd became our exclusive sponsee, and two years later, we'd raised more than $30k to help their efforts.
 While this is decent for a community effort, it's probably not much when compared to donations from deeper-pocketed corporate sponsors.
 But one way that organizations like ours can contribute more meaningfully is by introducing enthusiastic, like-minded developers within our community to volunteer as teachers in nearby schools.

 The ability to build a modestly reliable stream of contributions has also allowed us to give in ways that reinforce our values as a community.
 For example, BrooklynJS was a top contributor to the [The Meyer Family's Fundraiser][stbaldricks] in honor of the daughter of longtime web contributor [Eric Meyer][meyerweb].
-More recently and close to home, after JSConf announced its last call [due to health issues][aboutlastcall], BrooklynJS donated [a park bench][bench] to the [Town of Herndon][herndon] on behalf of the JS community in honor of its organizers, The Williams family.
+More recently and close to home, after JSConf announced it was ending [due to health issues][aboutlastcall], BrooklynJS donated [a park bench][bench] to the [Town of Herndon][herndon] on behalf of the JS community in honor the contribution of its organizers, the Williams family.

 Sponsors
 --------

+One of the unexpected effects of dedicating sponsorship to an amazing organization like ScriptEd is that it helped focus our efforts, by quantifying our impact.
+So, instead of simply aiming to break even, we started actively looking for opportunities to raise funds.
+Fortunately, the seller's job market in tech made that much easier, as the value of web developer attention is at an all-time high.

+These dynamics allowed us to keep ticket prices below cost for the event itself, so that donations could be covered entirely by sponsors.
+The setup that we settled on was three sponsorship slots during the event introduction, at $500 per slot.
+Each slot allows the developers (recruiters are not allowed at BrooklynJS) representing the sponsor to come up during the intro and pitch the audience for two minutes.

 <a href="https://twitter.com/github"><img width=32 height=32 src='https://twitter.com/github/profile_image?size=original'></a>
 <a href="https://twitter.com/crushlovely"><img width=32 height=32 src='https://twitter.com/crushlovely/profile_image?size=original'></a>